 Hackers Are Ready for the IoT.
 Are You?

 Now that you have some guiding principles to understand IoT, I want to leave you with a sense of what you’re facing in terms of cyberattackers.
 In the first six months of 2017, IoT attacks increased by a staggering 280% over the previous six months.
-This means that malicious actors are already hard at work finding vulnerabilities in your interconnected devices and systems—and I want you to be ready for them.
+This means that malicious actors are already hard at work finding vulnerabilities in your interconnected devices and systems.
+We want you to be ready for them.